 Many medical providers are unaware of the causes of Myofascial Pelvic Pain.
-In fact, many physicians don’t know the condition exists at all.
+In fact, many providers don’t know the condition exists at all.

 Pelvic pain may also include sacral pain, which can cause pain in the lower back and pelvic region, particularly during intercourse.
-There are many causes to pelvic pain and affects up to 20% of the population in the United States, including men and woman.
+There are many causes of pelvic pain and affects up to 20% of the population in the United States, including men and women.

 It may be time to come see us if you are experiencing any of the following pelvic pain signs and symptoms:

 Pressure or heaviness deep within your pelvis

 Pain while having a bowel movement or urinating

 Pain when you sit for long periods of time